 Section 2.
 Each institution with a chapter shall pay an annual affiliation fee approved by the National Executive Board of Directors.

 Section 3.
 The one-time (lifetime) individual member dues for students paid to the National Executive Office shall be not less than $10.
-The annual individual member dues for faculty/staff/alumni/honorary members paid to the National Executive Office shall be not less than $20.
+The one-time (lifetime) individual member dues for faculty/staff/alumni/honorary members paid to the National Executive Office shall be not less than $20.
 The exact amounts shall be determined by the executive committee of the chapter and shall be announced to chapter advisors at least three (3) months in advance of any changes in fee structure.

 Section 4.
 Duly chartered local chapters shall conform to this Constitution as set forth by the National Executive Board of Directors.
 Failure to do so may result in the loss of the charter.

-ARTICLE III: THE CHAPTER advisor(s)
+ARTICLE III: THE CHAPTER ADVISOR(s)

 Section 1.
 The chapter advisor(s)(s) shall be responsible for the direct, day-to-day supervision of the chapter and act as liaison between faculty, administration, students, and community.